rishabhsmehta/rishabhsmehta/README.md

 - 👋 Hi, I’m Rishabh Mehta
-- 👀 I’m interested in Software Engineering specialized in backend development
+- 👀 I’m specialized in backend development
 - 🌱 I’m currently learning Front-End Technologies, Microservices Architecture, Blockchain.
 - 💞️ I’m looking to collaborate on any interesting project to help the community.
 - 📫 How to reach me: rishabhus21@gmail.com